Susan Subak: Books

 In recent years, Subak has published two books.

 The first, Rescue and Flight: American Relief Workers Who Defied the Nazis, published in 2010, tells the story of the Unitarian Service Committee, an offshoot of the Unitarian Universalists, committed to helping European refugees during World War II.
 Subak was inspired to write her book when she learned that the Unitarian Service Committee helped her Jewish father find refuge in the United States during the Holocaust.

 The second, The Five-Ton Life: Carbon, America, and the Culture that May Save Us, is an analysis of carbon culture in America.
 America emits nearly twenty tons of carbon per person, on average.
 However, some areas emit much less and some much more.
 By studying pockets of low carbon emissions, Subak brings to light the relationship between social and built environments and carbon footprint.

 Awards and honors

-In 2018 Subak won the Nautilus Book Award for her book, The Five-Ton Life: Carbon, America, and the Culture that May Save Us.
+In 2018, Subak won the Nautilus Book Award for her book, The Five-Ton Life: Carbon, America, and the Culture that May Save Us.
 The Five-Ton Life won Silver in the Green Living and Sustainability Category.

 The Nautilus Book Award is awarded annually to books in a variety of categories that “contribute to the body of knowledge and understanding for a better world.”
-Other notable recipients of the Nautilus book award include the Dali Lama, Desmund Tutu, and Amy Goodman.
+Other notable recipients of the Nautilus book award include the Dalai Lama, Desmond Tutu, and Amy Goodman.